isabella232/dynamic-media-classic.en-1/help/uploading-files.md

 **To follow an upload with another job**

 1. Click **Upload**, and click the **VIA FTP** tab.
-1. In the Advanced section, choose one of the following from the Follow Upload With Another Job option:
+1. In the **ADVANCED** section of the Upload Job Options dialog box, choose one of the following from the **Follow Upload with another job** drop-down list:

     * HTTP Request
     * Image Serving Publish